-Cursors are managed using the Dbc class.
-To use a cursor, you must open it using the Db::cursor() method.
+Cursors are managed using the DBC structure.
+To use a cursor, you must open it using the DB->cursor() method.

 '''

-#include <db_cxx.h>
+#include <db.h>

-....
+...

+DB my_database;

-Dbc cursorp;
+DBC cursorp;

-Db my_database(NULL, 0);

-// Database open omitted for clarity
+/ Database open omitted for clarity /

-// Get a cursor
+/ Get a cursor /

-my_database.cursor(NULL, &cursorp, 0);
+my_database->cursor(my_database, NULL, &cursorp, 0); '''

-'''

 When you are done with the cursor, you should close it.
-To close a cursor, call the Dbc::close() method.
+To close a cursor, call the DBC->close() method.
 Note that closing your database while cursors are still opened within the scope of the DB handle, especially if those cursors are writing to the database, can have unpredictable results.
 Always close your cursors before closing your database.